 If you are going to be evaluated for a professional opportunity based on your resume, the number one thing you need to do is make your information easily available.
 Make the font legible.
-Keep the font size large enough to read without reading glasses.
-Use bullets and clearly separated and labelled sections.
+Keep the size large enough to read without reading glasses.
+Use bullets and clearly separated or labelled sections.
 Is there enough white space?
 Too much white space?
 If you fail to cover these basics, your resume will be useless.

 First of all, please note: art resumes are very different from your job resume.
 The purpose of an art resume is to help an artist to win awards and grants, to be accepted into a residency program, or to gain exhibition opportunities.
 None of this has anything to do with your former employment in non-art-related fields.
 You will want to leave your employment experience out, for the most part.

 Considerations: Who is your audience?
 What is your goal?
 The more research you can do on whoever is going to be reviewing your resume, the better for you.
 How can you make yourself look most appealing to your audience?
-Often times, less information that has been carefully edited is more.
+Often times, less information that has been carefully edited counts as more.

 Categories and Sections: